Triticale: Species

 The current treatment follows the Mac Key 2005 treatment of Triticum using a broad species concept based on genome composition.
-Traditional classifications used a narrow species concept based on the treatment of wheats b Dorofeev et al. 1979, and hence produced many more species names.
+Traditional classifications used a narrow species concept based on the treatment of wheats by Dorofeev et al., 1979, and hence produced many more species names.
 The genome notation follows Taxonomy of wheat, with the rye genome notated as R.

 Biology and genetics

 Earlier work with wheat-rye crosses was difficult due to low survival of the resulting hybrid embryo and spontaneous chromosome doubling.
 These two factors were difficult to predict and control.
 To improve the viability of the embryo and thus avoid its abortion, in vitro culture techniques were developed (Laibach, 1925).
 Colchicine was used as a chemical agent to double the chromosomes.
 After these developments, a new era of triticale breeding was introduced.
 Earlier triticale hybrids had four reproductive disorders, namely meiotic instability, high aneuploid frequency, low fertility and shriveled seed (Muntzing 1939; Krolow 1966).
 Cytogenetical studies were encouraged and well funded to overcome these problems.

 It is especially difficult to see the expression of rye genes in the background of wheat cytoplasm and the predominant wheat nuclear genome.
 This makes it difficult to realise the potential of rye in disease resistance and ecological adaptation.
-One of the ways to relieve this problem was to produce secalotricum, in which rye cytoplasm was used instead of that from wheat.

-Triticale is essentially a self-fertilizing, or naturally inbred, crop.
+Triticale is essentially a self-fertilizing, or naturally inbred crop.
 This mode of reproduction results in a more homozygous genome.
 The crop is, however, adapted to this form of reproduction from an evolutionary point of view.
 Cross-fertilization is also possible, but it is not the primary form of reproduction.